First Aid for Sunburn and Heatstroke

 Sunburn

-Sunburn can range from mild to severe, with symptoms including red, tender skin, pain, itching, and sometimes blistering.
+Sunburn can range from mild to severe, with symptoms including:

 To prevent sunburn, protect your skin from the sun’s rays by wearing protective clothing, such as long-sleeved shirts and pants, as well as hats and sunglasses.